Reporting of outcomes

 Under the net cash appropriation arrangements:

-- the NCEs listed in tables C1 and C2 of Appendix C, available under Tools and templates, receive departmental capital budget (DCB) funding in Appropriation Acts (No. 1/3/5), in lieu of an appropriation for depreciation/amortisation
+- NCEs receive full or partial departmental capital budget (DCB) funding in Appropriation Acts (No. 1/3/5), in lieu of an appropriation for depreciation/amortisation

-- the CCEs and NCEs listed in tables C3 and C4 of Appendix C are designated as collection institutions (CIs) which receive a collection development acquisition budget (CDAB) funding as equity injections in Appropriation Acts (No. 2/4/6), to allow them to grow and maintain their heritage and cultural asset collections
+- designated collection institutions (CIs) receive a collection development acquisition budget (CDAB) funding as equity injections in Appropriation Acts (No. 2/4/6)

-- entities that are fully cost recovered or primarily funded from external revenue (for example, through the sale of goods or services) do not receive government funding for their assets as they self-fund asset purchases and replacements.
+- entities that are fully cost recovered or primarily funded from external revenue do not receive government funding for their assets as they self-fund asset purchases and replacements.

 For more information on capital budgeting, see RMG-124 Capital budgeting by Commonwealth entities in the general government sector (RMG-124).